 It is also important that any network paths are mapped via UNC rather than mapping a drive letter within a user session.
 This is because the drive mapping will not be known by services when they are running under the service control manager (ie: when they are running as services rather than when a user is logged in).
 A common mistake is to map a drive (for example X:) to a UNC path and then to use that drive when installing MailEnable.
 In this case, a potential problem is that when MailEnable services run under their system accounts, the X: will not exist.

-By load balancing and clustering front-end servers (IIS, SMTP/POP, IMAP) the system can scale out easily from the front-end perspective.
+By load balancing and clustering front-end servers (IIS, SMTP, POP, IMAP, etc.) the system can scale out easily from the front-end perspective.
 Ideally, there would be a single file service (probably network attached storage or a SAN) and point all the MailEnable servers to the same post office/configuration repository.
 This means that SMTP, POP or MTA servers can be added as required and IP load balancing can be used to provide a clustered IP address.
+All services can be run on all the servers, as they handle the sharing of the data and configuration files.
+It is recommended to allow RPC between the servers for IMAP notifications.

 The Professional Edition of MailEnable experiences latency issues (for login and message routing) where a single implementation or site contains more than 20,000 users.
 MailEnable Enterprise Edition overcomes this issue by providing Enterprise Database configuration providers (rather than tab delimited files).